CostaBru/knapsack/README.md

 - ``M`` strict partition problem.
 The run time complexity is exponential in number of partition.
 That algorithm runtime is ``M`` times slower than the subset sum problem.

 - Test cases and iteration reports.

+# Implementations and usage

+The single ``knapsack.py`` script has all described algorithms, tests, and performance report generators.
+It is copy\paste friendly without 3d party dependencies.
+To run all knapsack tests, please, download test cases from [9], and copy those files to /hardinstances_pisinger directory.

+There are 7 python methods to use:

+- ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.

+	The result is tuple of quotients, reminder, optimizationCount.
+- ``subsKnapsack``, which used in partitionN as set grouping operator.
+It requires the following parameters: size of knapsack, items, iterator counter array.

+	The result is tuple of bestValue, bestItems.
+- ``knapsack``, gets size of knapsack, items, values, iterator counter array.
+Which used in greedy solver in knapsackNd.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
+- ``knapsackNd``, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
+It is used in partitionN method in the strict group size case.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
+- ``paretoKnapsack`` is implementation of Nemhauser-Ullman algorithm.
+Gets size of knapsack, items, values, iterator counter array.
+It used in hybrid knapsack, and as greedy solver in knapsackNd.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.
+- ``hybridKnapsack`` is hybrid of KB and NU.

+    The result is tuple of bestValue, bestSize, bestItems, bestValues.
+- ``hybridKnapsackNd`` NU algorithm called for worst exponential case of KB.

+	The result is tuple of bestValue, bestSize, bestItems, bestValues.

+	Please see test cases for usage.

 # Introduction